 Some clocks are connected to the power supply by a wire protruding through a rubber grommet at the rear of the case.
-In examples I have seen the wire is yellow (indicating a 12V movement) These clocks may only have been produced for a particular manufacturer.
-Most clocks have a blade or screw-clamp style terminal as seen to the right of fig.3.1.
+In examples I have seen the wire is yellow (indicating a 12V movement) Most clocks have a blade or screw-clamp style terminal as seen to the right in fig.5.1.

-Figure 3.2a is an exploded view of these clocks.
-Here the difference between 6V and 12V connecting bracket/shunts can be seen, the early 6V assembly shown inset.
+Figure 5.3a is an exploded view of these clocks.
+Here the difference between 6V and 12V connecting bracket/shunts can be seen, the early 6V assembly is shown inset.

 This same clock movement was also used in engine hourmeters such as the ATFC 268 series instruments.
 The movement in these have an additional coil to self-start and no time setting components are present.
-Regulation adjustment was internal to the hourmeter and no external adjustment.
-These hours meters were produced in 6 Volt (ATFC 268), 12 Volt (ATFC 268/1) and 24 Volt (ATFC 268/2) supply versions.
-(Refer fig. 4.1.)
+Regulation adjustment was internal in the hourmeter.
+These hourmeters were produced in 6 Volt (ATFC 268), 12 Volt (ATFC 268/1) and 24 Volt (ATFC 268/2) supply versions.
+(Refer fig. 5.7.)

-Fig. 6.1 later in this document is the electrical circuit diagram for all Smiths "CE" type instruments.
+Fig. 5.8 later in this document is the electrical circuit diagram showing options for all Smiths "CE" type instruments.